 Presentation Folders are great for presenting your business and promotional materials in a sophisticated package.

-Do: Use your brand’s bold colours to make these standout.
+Do: Use your brand’s bold colours and customise your folders to make them standout.

 Don’t: Forget to leave a slot for your business card.

 Menus are great for, if designed well, getting your customers to order your best meals.
 (Although, all of the meals on your menu should be your best meals).